Ravi-kjain84/Pneumonia-Detection-Challenge/README.md

  - Train themodel
  - To deal with large training time, save the weights so that you can use them when training the model for the second time without starting from scratch.

+We have covered following models to approach given probem.
+All these working models are saved in jupyter notebook format along with the final weights file used for generating ouputs.